Minka1902/dashboard-agent/README.md

 ## config.json
 ### Properties
  1) name: name of the resource that will be created.
  2) description: g-Dashboard background checker for `YOUR MACHINE` machine.
  3) server: hostname and port of the server we report to.
  4) address: URL or IP of the resource (machine) (server or website), without https:// or any '/'.
  5) pathToDisk: Path to the directory the agent should check.
  6) isMemoryCheck: Boolean indicating whether the agent needs to do a memory&capacity check or just update the status and activity.
  7) shouldUpdate: Boolean indicating whether this resource should be updated or not, DEFAULT: true.
  8) secondsToUpdateSource: Seconds between every resource update.
  9) secondsToAddStats: Seconds between every statistic created by the agent.
+10) additionalRoute: Any URL extension you may want/need (authentication/routes/paths etc...).

 ### Structure
 [</br>